 Transformations on a Pegboard

 which both make use of the circular geoboard.
 These games combine reinforcement of properties of shape with higher-order thinking in terms of developing a winning strategy.
-The
+A virtual

 Geoboards and the new National Curriculum in England

 Those of us teaching in England are currently (January 2014) in the transition phase between old and new national curricular.
 The new mathematics national curriculum